Encoding classical data into the squeezing of noisy-states for plasmonic communication

+In addition, the nonclassicality encoding developed here may have important implications for $g^{(2)}(0)$-based encoding in the optical regime.
+Experiments and analytical studies show that $g^{(2)}(0)$ nonclassicality remains unchanged during SPP propagation~\cite{di2012quantum,hong2024nonclassical,tasgin2026}, even under strong intensity decay.
+While we focus on quadrature-squeezing encoding, $g^{(2)}(0)$-based approaches may offer \textit{transformative} routes for data transfer.
+The main challenge is accessing $g^{(2)}(0)$ at very low intensities, which may be addressed using beam-splitter correlation measurements~\cite{PS_squeezing_detection} or by converting number-squeezing into quadrature-squeezing detectable at vanishing intensity~\cite{PS_g2_encoding}.

-Although integrated, coherent SPP sources and correlation-based detection schemes remain technologically immature today, we anticipate that rapid advancements in plasmonic integration will soon make such systems viable.
-In this context, our approach opens the door to wideband classical data transmission over metal nanowires, with information encoded in squeezing amplitudes.
-Furthermore, in Ref.~\cite{tasginSqueezingMultiplexed}, we propose an on-chip, electrically tunable device capable of generating different squeezing levels at different wavelengths.
-Such a device could serve as a squeezing-based wavelength-division multiplexing (WDM) unit, significantly enhancing the total data throughput of plasmonic interconnects.
+Although integrated coherent SPP sources and fully plasmonic detection schemes are still technologically immature, rapid progress in plasmonic integration is likely to make such systems feasible in the near future.
+In this setting, our approach enables wideband classical data transmission over metal nanowires, CNTs, and graphene platforms, with information encoded in the squeezing degree.
+Moreover, in Ref.~\cite{tasginSqueezingMultiplexed}, we propose an on-chip, electrically tunable device that can generate different squeezing levels at different wavelengths.
+Such a platform could function as a squeezing-based wavelength-division multiplexing (WDM) unit, substantially increasing the total data throughput of plasmonic interconnects.

 We gratefully thank Rasim Volga Ovali for preparing Fig.~1.